 The PDF file of this book contains hyperlinks to pages, sections, equations, tables, figures, bibliography items, and problems.
-If you are viewing the PDF on a screen, the links are present, although they are not marked in any special way.
-If you click on a reference to a page number, equation number, and so on, it will take you to that location.
+If you are viewing the PDF on a computer screen, tablet, or color e-reader, the links are colored in blue.

 Scattered through the text are sixteen one-page biographical sketches of some of the historical giants of thermodynamics.
 A list is given on the preceding page.
 The sketches are not intended to be comprehensive biographies, but rather to illustrate the human side of thermodynamics-the struggles and controversies by which the concepts and experimental methodology of the subject were developed.